tsunami416604/azure-docs.hu-hu/articles/cosmos-db/table-storage-how-to-use-c-plus.md

 Kötegelt műveletek esetében ügyeljen a következőkre:

-* Legfeljebb 100 `insert`, `delete`, `merge`, `replace`, `insert-or-merge`és `insert-or-replace` műveletet végezhet egyetlen köteg bármely kombinációjában.
+* You can do up to 100 `insert`, `delete`, `merge`, `replace`, `insert-or-merge`, and `insert-or-replace` operations in any combination in a single batch.
-* Egy batch-művelet lekéréses művelettel rendelkezhet, ha ez az egyetlen művelet a kötegben.
+* A batch operation can have a retrieve operation, if it's the only operation in the batch.
 * Egy adott kötegművelet összes entitásának ugyanazzal a partíciókulccsal kell rendelkeznie.
 * A kötegműveletek 4 MB nagyságú hasznos adatra vannak korlátozva.

-## <a name="query-and-modify-entities"></a>Entitások lekérdezése és módosítása
+## <a name="query-and-modify-entities"></a>Query and modify entities

 ### <a name="retrieve-all-entities-in-a-partition"></a>Egy partíció összes entitásának lekérése

-Egy partíció összes entitásához tartozó tábla lekérdezéséhez használjon `table_query` objektumot.
-A következő mintakód olyan entitások szűrőjét határozza meg, amelyekben `Smith` a partíciós kulcs.
+To query a table for all entities in a partition, use a `table_query` object.
+The following code example specifies a filter for entities where `Smith` is the partition key.
 A példa megjeleníti a konzolon a lekérdezés eredményei között szereplő entitásokhoz tartozó mezőket.

 > [!NOTE]
 > Ezek a metódusok jelenleg nem támogatottak a C++ nyelv esetén az Azure Cosmos DB szolgáltatásban.